 The Elements of Testamentary Capacity

-The distribution of property by a Will is a statutory legal right, and the Texas Estates Code and Texas case law require the testator (A.K.A., signer) be of “sound mind.”
+The distribution of property by a Will is a statutory legal right, and the Texas Estates Code and Texas case law require the testator (A.K.A., signer) to be of “sound mind.”
 There has been no exact, specific standard announced to establish what constitutes sound-mindedness.
 Rather, the measure of a testator’s mind, when questioned, is determined by the facts and circumstances of the case.

 Testamentary capacity — deemed synonymous with “sound mind” — is not as much a measure of sanity, good judgment, or even common sense, as it is a measure of mental ability.
-The standard announced in a 1890 Texas Supreme Court case is used in almost every Will Contest case today.
+The standard announced in an 1890 Texas Supreme Court case is used in almost every Will Contest case today.

 A testator has testamentary capacity if he or she has sufficient mental ability at the time a Last Will and Testament is executed to:

 - Understand the business in which he or she is engaged, specifically the making of a Will;

 - Understand the effect of his or her act in making a Will;

 - Understand the general nature and extent of his or her property;

 - The natural objects of his or her bounty, in other words, know his or her next of kin; and